-3.4 Sample and Sampling Procedure
+3.4 Sample and sampling procedure

-Purposive sampling procedure was used in the study because it allowed the researcher to choose subjects who were in best position to provide the information required.
+Purposive sampling procedure was used in the study because it allowed the researcher to choose subjects who were in better position to provide the information required.

-3.5 Research Instrument
+3.5 Research Instruments

 A questionnaire with closed questions was designed to collect views of the targeted staff.
 The questionnaire was delivered by hand and collected.
 Personal interviews were also made.
-The questionnaire had 20 questions on a scale of five, that is, strongly agree, agree, neutral, disagree, strongly disagree.
+The questionnaires had 20 questions on a scale of five, that is strongly agree, agree, neutral, disagree and strongly disagree.

-3.6 Instrument Validity and Reliability
+3.6 Instrument Validity and reliability

 A comprehensive review of the relevant literature on various factors that influence motivation was carried out.
-Expert advice on the content was sort from the supervisor, Mr. Ochen.
-Finally, a pilot study was carried out to enable the investigator readjust the inadequately phrased question items.
+Expert advice on the content was sort from the supervisor, Mr. Kibuuka Muhammad.
+T a pilot study was carried out to enable the investigator to re-adjust the inadequately phrased question items.

-3.7 Data Collection Procedures
+3.7 Data collection Procedures

-After the proposal was approved by the supervisor, appointments were booked with the respondents for pilot study and also for the main study.
+After the proposal was approved by the supervisor; appointments were booked with the respondents for a pilot study and also for main study.
 This helped the investigator to check the raw data on the questionnaires to identify those items wrongly responded to, spelling mistakes and questions which were vague to the respondents.

-3.8 Data Analysis Procedures
+3.8 Data analysis Procedures

 The data was edited and coded accordingly.
 Calculations of percentages and frequencies were conducted.
-The findings were then reported in form of pie charts, graphs and tables.
+The findings were then reported in form of piecharts, graphs and tables.